Have you ever thought of getting a tattoo of a mythological being, or a Greek deity?

 The tattoo comes to life, and can look so realistic that it appears you have a statue on your limb!

 This can especially be accepted by, for example, a powerful wind coming through the sky in the background of a mythological figure.

 This tattoo style is meant to emphasize the beauty of Greek sculpture and the arts, as well as the meaning behind that particular figure.

-It also may represent that these Gods and Goddesses were considered to be alive in their own way, and showing them in 3D certainly gets the message across.
+It also may represent that these deities were considered to be alive in their own way, and showing them in 3D certainly gets the message across.

 Portrait Greek Mythological Tattoos

 A portrait-style Greek mythological tattoo is typically from the shoulders up for Goddess and chest up for men (got to show off those abs).

 These portrait-style tattoos may use a little bit of color– not too much.

 The color is mainly used for a Goddess’s Greek headdress (used for aesthetic purposes only), helmet, or crown.

 Color may also be used in the background of the black and white portrait to provide contrast and make the portrait stand out.